 Entrepreneurs with a talent for marketing do best with this option, since there are so many creators, entrepreneurs, and small business owners using this type of opportunity.
 Unless you know how to attract online followers, your crowdfunding page will get buried under hundreds of other pages.

-It’s up to you to do your own marketing, so using your own blog, social media sites, and other marketing options will help you attract people interested in supporting your start-up.
+It’s up to you to do your own marketing, so using your own blog, social media sites, and other marketing options will help you attract people interested in supporting your startups with small funding.
 Just be sure to read the terms of service for each site first.
 Fees vary greatly between the different platforms, and some platforms won’t pay you unless you reach your goal, so be careful which sites you use.

 Seduce Some Angel Investors